 Who can apply for co-funding?

-The joint investments of the FIT Fund and the private sector partners are used to accelerate the transitions of fish farmers towards responsible farming practices of shrimp, pangasius and tilapia.
+The joint investments of the FIT Fund and the private sector partners are used to improve health and disease management through a data-driven approach of shrimp, pangasius and tilapia.

-Trading companies, processors and their supplying farms, NGOs with links to the private sector can apply for co-funding (maximum ranging from 35% to 50% ) for private investments that lead to responsible farming practices (see figure).
+Trading companies, processors and their supplying farms, other value-chain actors, research institutes and NGOs with links to the private sector can apply for co-funding (maximum ranging to 40% from IDH) for private investments.

 The FIT Fund co-funding mechanism requires that the Fund can only invest if private partners in the aquaculture supply chain (either farmers, traders, processors or retailers) are investing too.

-For example when an NGO wants to apply for co-funding for a project to help fish farmers transition towards responsible practices, they need to bring in investments from a private partner, because that is the only investments that the FIT Fund can co-fund.
+For example, when an NGO wants to apply for co-funding for a project to help fish farmers transition towards a data-driven approach to tackle diseases, they need to bring in investments from a private partner, because that is the only investments that the FIT Fund can co-fund.

 Detailed information on how the FIT Fund works and the criteria for co-funding can be found in the IDH FIT Fund Prospectus

-If you comply with the above, here is how you can apply for co-funding:
+If you comply with the above and the detailed criteria list in the prospectus, here is how you can apply for co-funding: